GWhittle110/Numerics/README.md

 Future implementations:
 - Support for boundary conditions
 - More integration schemes
-- Poentially support for multiple spacial dimensions
+- Potentially support for multiple spacial dimensions